TolikPylypchuk/SharpHook/docs/articles/hooks.md

 If you run the hook when it's already running, then an exception will be thrown.
 You can check whether a hook is running using its `IsRunning` property.

+`IGlobalHook` contains the `Stop` method to stop the global hook.
+After stopping, the global hook can be started again by calling the `Run` or `RunAsync` method.
+Calling `Stop` when the hook is not running won't do anything.

 `IGlobalHook` extends `IDisposable`.
-When you call the `Dispose` method on a hook, it's destroyed.
-The contract of the interface is that once a hook has been destroyed, it cannot be started again - you'll have to create a new instance.
-Calling `Dispose` when the hook is not running is safe - it just won't do anything (other than marking the instance as disposed).
+When you call the `Dispose` method on a hook, it's disposed and stopped if it was running.
+Once a hook has been disposed, it cannot be started again - you'll have to create a new instance.
+Calling `Dispose` when the hook is not running won't do anything other than marking the instance as disposed.
 You can check whether the hook is disposed using the `IsDisposed` property.

-The `HookEnabled` event is raised once when the `Run` or `RunAsync` method is called.
-The `HookDisabled` event is raised once when the `Dispose` method is called.
+The `HookEnabled` event is raised when the `Run` or `RunAsync` method is called.
+The `HookDisabled` event is raised when the `Stop` or `Dispose` method is called.

 Hook events are of type `HookEventArgs` or a derived type which contains more info.
 It's possible to suppress event propagation by setting the `SuppressEvent` property to `true` inside the event handler.
 This must be done synchronously